 Bloom Time: Spring to fall

 Lathyrus angulatus is an annual herb with a flanged, hairless stem.
 Each leaf is made up of 2 leaflike leaflets.
 It has tiny, coiling tendrils.
 The inflorescence holds a solitary flower on a long, bristle-tipped peduncle with the flower situated midway.
-The purple, pea flower is about up to 0.4 inch (1 cm) wide.
+The purple, pea flower is about up to 0.4 inches (1 cm) wide.
 The fruit is a hairless dehiscent legume pod.

 It is grown as an annual plant, so it has no USDA hardiness zone.